|Learn how to ensure accessible housing for people with disabilities.|

 Passed in 1990, ADA is the comprehensive law that covers most issues of accessibility for people with disabilities in the U.S., and disability rights laws in many other countries are based on it.
 It applies to all state and local government offices and facilities (federal facilities have been covered by federal law since 1978) and all public facilities – buildings and other spaces that are available to the general public.
 ADA guarantees both physical accessibility and non-discrimination in employment and the delivery of goods, services, programs, and education.
 We’ll discuss some of the specifics of this and other disability rights laws and their application in more detail later in this section.

-Sometimes, on the other hand, a disability is really a disability.
-If the building is on fire and the elevators aren’t working, a wheelchair user on the 14th floor could be in quite a predicament.
-In order to function effectively and safely in jobs, education, and everyday life, people with disabilities have to have physical and social access to the same spaces, employment, goods, services, entertainment, and community participation that everyone else does.
-When that’s the case, their disabilities don’t limit their ability to fully participate in life.
+Sometimes, on the other hand, a disability truly limits a person's actions and abilities.
+If the building is on fire and the elevators aren’t working, a wheelchair user on the 14th floor could be in extreme danger.
+In order to function effectively and safely in jobs, education, and everyday life, people with disabilities need to have physical and social access to the same spaces, employment, goods, services, entertainment, and community participation as everyone else.
+When people with special needs are accommodated, their disabilities don’t limit their ability to fully participate in life.

 Disabilities can be visible or invisible, physical or otherwise.
 Most can result either from hereditary conditions or pre-birth developmental issues; from injury; from disease; from chemical imbalances; or, in some cases, from environmental factors.